 Disclosure: We get a commission for links on the blog.
 You don’t have to use our links, but we’re very grateful when you do.
 American Express, Barclaycard, Capital One, Chase, and US Bank are Million Mile Secrets advertising partners.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or endorsed by our partners.
 Here’s our Advertiser Disclosure.

 If I have 2 different cards that come with a Priority Pass Select membership, can I use both for me and a guest to avoid paying the $27 guest fee?

-The $27 guest fee only applies to Priority Pass Select memberships that come with AMEX Platinum cards like The Enhanced Business Platinum® Card from American Express OPEN or The Platinum Card® from American Express.
+The $27 guest fee only applies to Priority Pass Select memberships that come with AMEX Platinum cards like The Business Platinum® Card from American Express OPEN or The Platinum Card® from American Express.

 Unfortunately, even if you have separate memberships from 2 different AMEX Platinum cards, you will NOT be able to use one for a guest.

 I’ll suggest other ways to get guest access to Priority Pass lounges with your AMEX Platinum cards without paying the $27 fee.

 Priority Pass Lounge Guest Fees

 Although Priority Pass Select memberships come with several premium credit cards, the guest fee policy on each card is different.

 So if you’re traveling with friends or family, you’ll want to know the Priority Pass lounge guest fees you might have to pay.